modevol-com/gqloom/website/docs/schema/valibot.md

 collectNames({ Cat }) // Collect names for Cat, which will be presented in the GraphQL Schema after weaving.
 ```

-In the above code, we are using the `collectNames` function to define names for objects.
-The `collectNames` function accepts an object whose key is the name of the object and whose value is the object itself.
+We can also use the `collectNames` function to define names for objects and deconstruct the returned objects into `Cat` and export them.

 ```ts twoslash
 import * as v from "valibot"